 What is Ultherapy and how does it work?

-Aside from the obvious appeal of a lack of needles or knives, Ultherapy is booming due to its versatility and life-friendly appointment time – from 20 minutes for one small area to about 90 for a full face and neck.
-"I love this treatment for many age categories as it is a one-time, one-hour treatment with excellent long-lasting results," agrees oculoplastic surgeon and facial aesthetics specialist Dr. Maryam Zamani (opens in new tab).
+Aside from the obvious appeal of a lack of needles or knives, Ultherapy is booming as an alternative to Botox due to its versatility and life-friendly appointment time – from 20 minutes for one small area to about 90 for a full face and neck.
+"I love this treatment for many age categories as it is a one-time, one-hour treatment with excellent long-lasting results," agrees oculoplastic surgeon and facial aesthetics specialist Dr. Maryam Zamani.

 However, patience is required.
 Expect to see effects from three months after treatment, once that new collagen has formed.
 Improvements continue for several months after that and last around a year.

 Is Ultherapy painful?

 If you've ever had a cosmetic treatment, you know the drill: If they say it's "relaxing," it's all good, "comfortable" means tolerable, and if they say you will feel "some discomfort" expect pain.
 The bad news is Ultherapy, by all accounts, involves discomfort.
 This can vary depending on the area treated and how long it takes, the depth of the skin targeted, and of course, your own tolerance for pain.

 The good news is that clinics have devised plenty of ways to make it tolerable, from topical numbing cream to pain relief medication, anti-inflammatories, and cooling devices.
 The beauty of this treatment is its ability to be tailored, so the pro carrying it out can respond to your comfort levels, adapt the depth, and take breaks when treating larger areas.